MicrosoftDocs/machine-learning-server-docs/microsoft-r/rebranding-microsoft-r-server.md

 [Read the "What's new in this release."](whats-new-in-machine-learning-server.md)

-## Our commitment to R is unchanged
+## Building on our commitment to R

-Microsoft continues its commitment to R not only in the latest Machine Learning Server release, but also in the newest [Microsoft R Client](r-client/what-is-microsoft-r-client.md) and [Microsoft R Open](https://mran.microsoft.com) releases.
+Microsoft continues its commitment and development in R -- not only in the latest Machine Learning Server release, but also in the newest [Microsoft R Client](r-client/what-is-microsoft-r-client.md) and [Microsoft R Open](https://mran.microsoft.com) releases.

 ## Upgrade to Machine Learning Server